silnrsi/smith/README.md

 but will not all the other font tooling which smith will search for when `smith configure` is run.

-To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/) (to be updated)
+To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/).

 #### Docker image and helper script
 A Docker image containing the whole toolchain is available both to provide a base for CI systems and for local interactive use.